Do I need life insurance?

 In addition to the instances above, there are certain life events that should make you ask “Do I need life insurance?”
 They include:

 As you can see, there are many reasons to consider life insurance.
 The good news is that getting life insurance is simpler and more affordable than most people think.
-One of the best ways is to work with a licensed insurance agent who can walk you through the entire process.
-If you don’t have an agent or advisor to work with, check out our agent locator.
+One of the best ways is to work with a financial professional who can walk you through the entire process.
+If you don’t have one to work with, check out our locator.
 You can also work directly with an insurance company.
-Here are company partners that support our non-profit mission and can assist you in getting coverage directly or through one of their agents or advisors.
+Here are company partners that support our non-profit mission and can assist you in getting coverage directly or through one of their financial professionals.
 The key is to start today.